Freetrade: History

 In August 2024, Freetrade announced a partnership with Sharegain to launch securities lending to its UK retail clients.

-In January 2025, Freetrade was acquired by IG Group for £160 million in a cash deal, representing a 29% discount from its previous fundraising valuation (£225 million).
-This sale price contrasted with the company's peak valuation of around £650 million in late 2021.
-Regulatory approvals are expected by mid-2025.
-The company said that it would continue to operate as a commercially standalone entity under its own brand.
-Six months prior to the acquisition, in mid-2024, Freetrade's CEO Viktor Nebehaj stated to Sky News: "Right now, Freetrade is in its strongest financial position in its history," highlighting optimism about the company's future prospects.
-However, Sky News later revealed that as early as 2022, Freetrade had engaged in preliminary discussions with investment bank JP Morgan about a potential sale, though these discussions ultimately did not result in an agreement.
-Early investors criticized the deal, accusing the management of ignoring smaller investors who had significantly supported the company's growth through crowdfunding.
-Viktor Nebehaj, Freetrade's CEO, acknowledged that Series B investors incurred losses from the sale while, as one user noted, he "coincidentally became a millionaire in the process."
+In January 2025, IG Group agreed to acquire Freetrade for £160 million in a cash deal, 29% below its previous fundraising valuation of £225 million.
+The price was also below the company's peak valuation of around £650 million in late 2021.
+The acquisition was completed on 1 April 2025 following regulatory approval.
+At the time, IG said Freetrade would continue to operate as a standalone business under its own brand.
+About six months before the sale was announced, Freetrade CEO Viktor Nebehaj told Sky News: "Right now, Freetrade is in its strongest financial position in its history."
+Sky News later reported that Freetrade had held preliminary talks with investment bank JP Morgan about a potential sale in 2022, but no agreement was reached.
+Some early investors criticised the deal, saying that management had disregarded smaller investors who had supported the company's crowdfunding rounds.
+Nebehaj acknowledged that Series B investors incurred losses from the sale while, as one user noted, he "coincidentally became a millionaire in the process."